-We are delighted to announce the winner of the 2024 Pezcoller Foundation-EACR Translational Cancer Researcher Award is Elisa Oricchio (Swiss Institute of Experimental Cancer Research and EPFL, Switzerland).
+We are delighted to announce the winner of the 2026 Pezcoller Foundation-EACR Translational Cancer Researcher Award is Samra Turajlic (Cancer Research UK Manchester Institute, UK).

 The Pezcoller Foundation is a non-profit institution, whose goal is to promote scientific research against diseases which afflict mankind, specifically the fight against cancer.
 The Founder, Prof. Alessio Pezcoller, was Chief Surgeon at Santa Chiara Hospital in Trento, Italy.
 The Foundation was established in 1980.